sjeknic/CellTK/docs/index.rst

 Acknowledgments
 ---------------
-This would not be possible without the original CellTK: [https://github.com/braysia/CellTK](https://github.com/braysia/CellTK)
+This would not be possible without the original CellTK_.

 .. toctree::